sumancpp/Java/Bit Manipulation/REDME.md

-#  Bit Manipulation in Java
+# Bit Manipulation — where you feel like a wizard flipping tiny switches to make magic happen! 🧙‍♂️💡